akiss-xyz/akiss-xyz/README.md

-### Hello! 👋
+#### Hello! 👋 Thanks for stopping by.

-Thanks for stopping by!
-I'm currently wrapping up my final year of Computer Science at the brilliant University of Warwick.

-On the technical front, my interests are quite broad.
-Most topics in software engineering are interesting once you get your hands dirty with them.

-I really enjoy programming, but often this field can be lonely - I encourage you to contribute/ping me regarding any of my projects, or yours!
+I really enjoy programming, but often this field can be lonely - feel free to ping me regarding any of my projects, or yours!

+My interests are quite broad.
+Most topics in software engineering are interesting once you get your hands dirty with them, but if I had to pick...

-#### I'm looking to collaborate on...
+##### I'm looking to collaborate on...

 - Heterogeneous computing or compiler toolchains.
 - Reconfigurable computing from a software perspective.
 - Network/packet filtering, on networks cards/FPGAs/in the kernel with BPF.
 - Pen support for Emacs?
 I'd really like to scribble and jot down notes on top of my org files.

-#### I'm interested in learning...
+##### I'm interested in learning...

 - More about UVM, or RTL verification/modelling more broadly.
 - A bit about embedded/low-level tooling, such as Yocto, bitbake, and RTOS's.